DanieleDifra/SwampertReloaded/README.md

 Nothing should be actually done, the functioning of the telegramBot is granted by its starting script `runScript.sh`

+Logs and graphs about the system can be found [here](https://thingspeak.com/channels/1806671)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.